Jónas Hallgrímsson: Style

-Controversy over Jónas' Remains
+Controversy over remains

-In 1946, the bones of Jónas Hallgrímsson were moved from Copenhagen to Iceland in a controversy known in Icelandic as the beinamálið ('bones question').
+In 1946, the bones of Jónas Hallgrímsson were moved from Copenhagen to Iceland in a controversy known in Icelandic as the beinamálið ('the case of the bones').
 While ostensibly a national triumph, the reburial has been argued to have been an enormously problematic exercise in hegemony by Iceland's post-independence elites and "instead of uniting the nation, the episode uncovered a great divide within the people of Iceland".
 The main campaigner behind this was Sigurjón Pétursson, an admirer of Jónas who claimed to be in telepathic communication with the dead poet and wanted to re-bury his remains in Öxnadalur, where Jónas grew up.
 Sigurjón came up against serious opposition from a number of the political élite, including Ólafur Thors, who was then Prime Minister of Iceland.
 The government informed him that Jónas' bones were state property, and would be buried at the national burial ground at Þingvellir, alongside the poet Einar Benediktsson.

 However, the government proved unwilling to finance the excavation and transportation.
 Sigurjón covered most of the cost, even paying for Matthías Þórðarson, the director of the National Museum, to oversee the excavation.
 The process was a lengthy one, because a father and son had been buried on top of Jónas in 1875, and another couple in 1900, and they needed to be excavated first.

 Finally, Sigurjón was able to transport the remains to Iceland.
 He drove north with them, intending to bury them in Öxnadalur in defiance of the government, but the priests there refused to perform the rites.
 The coffin stood in a church for a week before being driven back south and buried in the government's chosen spot on 16 November, Jónas' birthday.
 Since 1996, the date has been celebrated in Iceland as Icelandic Language Day.

 The controversy, its motivations and outcomes were satirised by, amongst others, Halldór Laxness's 1948 novel Atómstöðin and Milan Kundera's Ignorance.